EPSRC Centre for Doctoral Training in Aerosol Science (CAS)

 A full studentship covers UK/EU tuition fees, maintenance at the UKRI doctoral stipend rate (£15,009 per annum, 2019/20 rate) and an allowance for research and training costs.

 Projects will be available at all seven partner institutions, the Universities of Bath, Bristol, Cambridge, Hertfordshire, Imperial, Leeds and Manchester.

 Projects available at Bath will be listed here in due course.

 Applications for 2019 are now closed.
 Applications for 2020 will open in the near future.

 We recommend that you first discuss your interest in applying to CAS with the project lead supervisor.

 To apply, you should send the following to the CAS administrator at firstname.lastname@example.org by the application deadline:

 - A curriculum vitae

-The first closing date for applications is 15 March 2019.
+The first closing date for applications is TBC.

-Applications are welcome after 15 March for later interviews, subject to funding availability.
+Applications are welcome after the interview days, subject to funding availability.